 The Accessibility Policy is available on Community Living Mississauga’s intranet (iConnect) and on our website.
 Accessible formats of this policy will be made available if required and as requested.

-- Employees, persons supported, volunteers, family and friends etc may identify any potential barriers and report them at any time.
+- Employees, persons supported, volunteers, family, friends, etc. may identify any potential barriers and report them at any time.

 - Barrier Identification Forms can be obtained by calling Human Resources.